About the Author

 So at the end of the term, I knew it was time to fly.
 I hitchhiked from NYC to San Francisco and bought a one-way ticket to Thailand, with $80 remaining in my pocket.
 It was the start of an odyssey that would take me to many exotic locales and turn me from a naive country boy into a seasoned man who finally knew a little about life.
 But something else had changed.
 I no longer had the yen to act.
 I now wanted to be in charge, as the director.
 And since no one wanted to hire me, I simply started my own theater company and placed myself on the throne.
 My band of thespians traveled around the Northeast, bringing theater to mostly rural areas.

-To avoid royalty fees, I started writing my own plays.
+To avoid royalty fees, I started writing plays.
 I had always been a creative and prolific writer as a youth in school, so it came easy.
 Success brought on ambition, and— tiring of snow—I moved to Arizona to continue the work.
 I landed in what then was the sleepy little town of Sedona.
 At the time, they were just building their first high school, and it was reported it would contain a fully-operational theater.
-I decided that theater had to be mine.
+I decided it had to be mine.
 I volunteered to teach a theater course, and by the next year, when the school was officially completed, I was given a full-time job and the keys to the new performing arts complex.
-It was like being in Candyland, my own theater.
+Having my own theater was like being in Candyland.
 I started a troupe made up of students and adults, and for the next three years indulged myself, staging shows both large and small.
 A dream come true.
 And it just about killed me.
 No one knew what they were doing, so I had to teach as I tried to mount shows—an army of one at times.
 As utterly rewarding as the experience was, I was forced to bow out to save myself.
-I took a job as GM at an opera house in Prescott, and began to write in earnest.
+I took a job as GM at an opera house in Prescott and began to write in earnest.
 I could feel the theater, as much as I loved it, was not sating me anymore.
 It was time to move on.

 I began to get work doing freelance writing, mostly script work for video and animation projects.
 It was good money, and I excelled at it.
 Years earlier, I had tried my hand at screenplays, but now I started going after it with a vengeance.
-There was a lot of interest, and many options purchased by producers, but no movies made.
+There was a lot of interest, and many options purchased by producers, but no movies were made.
 I felt if I could understand better what it took to make a movie, I would be a better screenwriter.
-So, I went to film school and learned all about the camera and the behind the scenes activity.
-After leaving there, I purchased my own equipment, and started a video production company, producing educational and commercial projects around the country.
-This period really helped my writing, as now I understood more what the camera sees and needs for a good movie.
+So, I went to film school and learned all about the camera and the behind-the-scenes activity.
+After leaving there, I purchased equipment, and started a video production company, producing educational and commercial projects around the country.
+This period helped my writing considerably, as I now understood what the camera sees and needs to make a good movie.
 More spec scripts were turned out.
 More interest, more options, no movie made.
-This went on for quite some time, until I had a successful screenwriter tell me that over half of the movies made came from books.
+This went on for quite some time until I had a successful screenwriter tell me that over half of the movies made came from books.
 Made sense, and so (wait for it) I started writing books.
-Never one to stumble blindly into things, I took many masters classes (and still do) and honed my innate skill.
+Never one to stumble blindly into things, I took many master classes (and still do) and honed my raw skill.

 Back to work.